achongsBiz/amort-calculator/README.md

 ```/api/amort?apy=0.052&loanAmount=75000&period=360```
 * apy: Annual Percentage Yield.
 In this example, an apy of 5.2% is used.
-* loamAmount: The loan amount.
+* loanAmount: The loan amount.
 * period: The term of the loan in months

 ## Net Present Value (POST):